 Verify that the license in the source code package matches that described on the project web site.
-In the event of discrepancy, contact the project for clarification.
+In the event of doubt or discrepancy, contact the project for clarification.

+Request assistance in determining license(s) if it isn’t completely clear or there is any doubt.